chaoxinnhin/Mission-1-LV5-ADV/README.md

 ## About The Project

-Here is my Mission 0 for LV5 Advanced Software Developement.
-I pretty much thought about car listing websites as soon as I read listing site.
-It is simple but there are still things that I need to work on like responsiveness, nesting in scss, relocating the search bar as UX designer has mentioned and using React.
-However, transitioning into React wouldn't be an issue.
+Here is my Mission 1 for LV5 Advanced Software Developement.
+For this project I created a functional chatbot using Dialogflow.
+It was the first time creating one so there are some flaws to it.
+I will say that the main critique that it needs to be nore conversational.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With

-HTML
+React Js
 <br>
 SCSS